xphot/app/README.md

-# Explainability supported by Hypergraphs of Thoughts
+# eXPlainability supported by Hypergraphs of Thoughts